cbosoft/syringepump/README.md

  - Control a syringe pump's flowrate and applied force using PID
  - Control parameters can be defined to vary with suspension composition
- - Step, ramp, constant and sinusoid setpoints are supported
+ - Step, ramp, constant, sinusoid, and square wave setpoints are supported

 # Build from source